appscode-cloud/docs/src/en/guides/cluster-management/cluster-helm-charts.md

 # Manage Helm Charts in AppsCode Dashboard

-In AppsCode Dashboard, users can seamlessly manage Helm releases within their imported Kubernetes clusters.
-This functionality empowers users to interact with existing releases, install new charts, and perform various actions related to Helm charts.
+AppsCode Dashboard offers a robust Helm Chart Management feature, allowing users to effortlessly manage Helm releases within their Kubernetes clusters.
+This functionality streamlines the installation of new charts, interaction with existing releases, and provides an overall intuitive interface for Helm chart management.

+## Accessing Helm Chart Management

+To navigate to the Helm Chart Management page:

+1. From the [AppsCode Dashboard](https://console.appscode.com), click on your imported cluster to go to the Cluster Overview page.
+2. In the left sidebar, under **Helm**, select **Releases** to access the Helm Chart Management page.

 ## Helm Chart Management Features

 ### Install New Charts

-Users can effortlessly install new Helm charts by following these steps:
+Installing new Helm charts is a straightforward process:

-1. **Select Chart Source:** Users can choose a chart source from publicly available URLs.
-Additionally, they have the option to provide a custom URL if the desired chart is not listed.
+1. **Choose Chart Source:** Select a chart source from publicly available URLs or provide a custom URL.

-2. **Choose Chart and Version:** From the selected chart source, users can browse and choose the specific chart and version they wish to install.
+2. **Select Chart and Version:** Browse and choose the desired chart and version.

-3. **Customize Installation:** Users can provide a custom release name, namespace, and even specify a custom values file during the installation process.
+3. **Customize Installation:** Provide a custom release name, namespace, and specify a custom values file during installation.

 ### Interact with Existing Releases

-AppsCode Dashboard allows users to interact with existing Helm releases in the following ways:
+Efficiently manage existing Helm releases:

-- **Modify Releases:** Users can modify existing Helm releases based on their evolving requirements.
+- **Modify Releases:** Adjust existing Helm releases based on evolving requirements.

-- **Rollback to Previous Versions:** In case a rollback is necessary, users can easily revert to previous versions of Helm releases.
+- **Rollback to Previous Versions:** Easily revert to previous versions of Helm releases if needed.

 ### User-Friendly Interface

-The Helm Chart Management page in the AppsCode Dashboard provides an intuitive and user-friendly interface, ensuring that users can efficiently manage Helm releases without the need for extensive Helm CLI commands.
+The Helm Chart Management page in the AppsCode Dashboard ensures an intuitive and user-friendly interface.
+This allows users to manage Helm releases seamlessly, minimizing the reliance on complex Helm CLI commands.

-This streamlined management process enhances the overall Helm chart experience within the AppsCode Dashboard, providing users with a powerful toolset to handle Helm releases seamlessly.
+Explore the power of Helm chart management within the AppsCode Dashboard and enhance your Kubernetes experience.